bitnami-labs/katacoda-scenarios/beltran-test/step2.md

     `tail /opt/bitnami/apache2/logs/error_log`{{execute}}

-    The issue is the key and the cert does not match.
-It is also possible to check if they match with the following commands:
+    As you can see, the issue is the key and the cert does not match.
+You can also check the issue by executing the following commands:

     `cd /opt/bitnami/apache2/conf`{{execute}}